t3hmrman/async-dropper/README.md

 /// Implementation of [AsyncDrop] that specifies the actual behavior
 #[async_trait]
 impl AsyncDrop for AsyncThing {
+    // simulated work during async_drop
     async fn async_drop(&mut self) -> Result<(), AsyncDropError> {
-        // Wait 2 seconds then "succeed"
         eprintln!("async dropping [{}]!", self.0);
         tokio::time::sleep(Duration::from_secs(2)).await;
         eprintln!("dropped [{}]!", self.0);
         Ok(())
     }

+    // This function serves to indicate when async_drop behavior should *not* be performed
+    // (i.e., if Self::default == Self, a drop must have occurred, or does not need to) fn reset(&mut self) {
+        self.0 = String::default();
+    }

-    fn drop_timeout(&self) -> Duration {
+    // How long we can allow async drop behavior to block fn drop_timeout(&self) -> Duration {
         Duration::from_secs(5) // extended from default 3 seconds
     }

-    // NOTE: below was not implemented since we want the default of DropFailAction::Contineue
+    // NOTE: below was not implemented since we want the default of DropFailAction::Continue
     // fn drop_fail_action(&self) -> DropFailAction;
 }